List of maglev train proposals: Northeast Maglev

+San Diego-Imperial County airport

+In 2006, San Diego commissioned a study for a maglev line to a proposed airport located in Imperial County.
+SANDAG claimed that the concept would be an "airports [sic] without terminals", allowing passengers to check in at a terminal in San Diego ("satellite terminals"), take the train to the airport and directly board the airplane.
+In addition, the train would have the potential to carry freight.
+Further studies were requested although no funding was agreed.
+The cost was estimated at approximately US$10 billion for the 120–150 km run, not including the cost of construction of the airport.

+Atlanta – Chattanooga

-Atlanta – Chattanooga: The proposed maglev route would run from Hartsfield-Jackson Atlanta International Airport, run through Atlanta, continue to the northern suburbs of Atlanta, and possibly even extend to Chattanooga, Tennessee.
+The proposed Atlanta to Chattanooga maglev route would run from Hartsfield-Jackson Atlanta International Airport, through Atlanta, continuing to the northern suburbs of Atlanta, and possibly further to Chattanooga.
 Official proposals also exist to extend the route to Nashville.
 If built, the maglev line would rival Atlanta's current subway system, the Metropolitan Atlanta Rapid Transit Authority (MARTA), the rail system of which includes a major branch running from downtown Atlanta to Hartsfield-Jackson airport.

-Pittsburgh – Greensburg: The Pennsylvania High-Speed Maglev Project corridor extends from the Pittsburgh International Airport to Greensburg, with intermediate stops in Downtown Pittsburgh and Monroeville.
-This initial project was claimed to serve approximately 2.4 million people in the Pittsburgh metropolitan area.
-The Baltimore proposal competed with the Pittsburgh proposal for a US$90 million federal grant.
+Orlando maglev

-Orlando maglev: In December 2012, the Florida Department of Transportation gave conditional approval to a proposal by American Maglev to build a privately run 14.9 mi, 5 station line from the Orlando International Airport to the Orange County Convention Center.
-The department requested a technical assessment of the technology and said there would be a "request for proposals" issued to see if there are any competing plans.
+In December 2012, the Florida Department of Transportation gave conditional approval to a proposal by American Maglev to build a privately run 14.9 mi, 5-station line from Orlando International Airport to Orange County Convention Center.
+The Department requested a technical assessment and said there would be a request for proposals issued to reveal any competing plans.
 The route requires the use of a public right of way.
-If the first phase is successful American Maglev would propose extensions in two further phases (4.9 and 19.4 mi) to carry the line to Walt Disney World.
+If the first phase succeeded American Maglev would propose two further phases, respectively 4.9 and 19.4 mi) long, to carry the line to Walt Disney World.